Slowly rotating gravastars: Summary and Discussion

-Second, these earlier authors applied the Israel junction conditions, which do not apply in the limit $r_{_S} \to 2M$, as they produce either a vanishing or a divergent result depending on whether the extrinsic curvature is computed with both lower contravariant indices, or with one of its indices raised, due to the fact that the induced metric on the null horizon is degenerate.
+The earlier authors \cite{UchiYoshida:2014,Pani:2015,Uchikata:2015,UchiPani:2016} applied the Israel junction conditions, which do not apply in the limit $R \to 2M$, as they produce either a vanishing or a divergent result depending on whether the extrinsic curvature is computed with both lower contravariant indices, or with one of its indices raised, due to the fact that the induced metric on the null horizon is degenerate.
 The relation between the surface stress tensors of these previous approaches and the present one is given by (\ref{Isrmod}) \cite{axihorizon}.

+Another paper \cite{Rutkowski:2009} uses a different perturbation method in Eddington-Finklestein coordinates on rotating gravastars derived directly from the Schwarzchild star limit.
+This work finds regular perturbative solutions to second order, which fail only at third order.
+However, the analysis differs from ours in that the surface of the gravastar is allowed to shift away from being null in the rotating case, whereas we have performed the matching on a null surface in both the static and rotating cases.

-Our analysis also differs from the implication in \cite{Posada:2016} where a sub-Buchdahl Schwarzschild star was studied numerically in the Hartle formalism by matching the interior and exterior metrics continuously on a timelike hypersurface and approaching its horizon limit numerically.
+Our analysis also differs from \cite{Posada:2016}, where a sub-Buchdahl Schwarzschild star ($R < 9M/4$) was studied numerically in the Hartle formalism by matching the interior and exterior metrics continuously on a timelike hypersurface and approaching the horizon limit numerically.
 There it was suggested that the perturbative corrections were everywhere finite in the gravastar limit.
-However, we find that the equation for frame dragging solved numerically in~\cite{Posada:2016} (his eq.~(50)) does not follow below the Buchdahl bound from the change of variables given in the definitions in his eqs.~(45)-(49) and the original frame-dragging equation in $r$ coordinates (his eq.~(25)).
-So the results in~\cite{Posada:2016} would have to be recomputed before comparing them to our work.
-Another paper \cite{Rutkowski:2009} uses a different perturbation method on rotating gravastars and claims to find regular perturbative solutions to fifth order in perturbations, but there the background solution in Eddington-Finkelstein coordinates (eq.~(3) in \cite{Rutkowski:2009}) is not diffeomorphic to its Schwarzschild coordinate version (eq.~(1) there), casting doubt on the results of~\cite{Rutkowski:2009}.
+However, below the Buchdahl bound the equation for frame dragging solved numerically, Eq.~(50) of~\cite{Posada:2016}, does not follow from the change of variables given in the definitions in Eqs.~(45)-(49) and the original frame-dragging equation in $r$ coordinates, {\it cf.}~Eq.~(25).
+Hence the results in~\cite{Posada:2016} would have to be recomputed before comparing them to our work, although the same result (\ref{Inertia}) for the moment of inertia was obtained.